-In 2023, the HACP committed approximately three (3) million dollars to the acquisition of single family and multi-unit parcels in order to increase the number of affordable housing units within the City of Pittsburgh.
-As funding is available, the HACP intends to continue this activity in 2024.
+In 2023, the HACP committed approximately three (3) million dollars of program income funds to the acquisition of single family and multi-unit parcels to increase the number of affordable housing units within the City of Pittsburgh.
+As funding is available, the HACP intends to continue this activity in 2025.